 Be sure to ascertain · The puppy’s vaccination status. · If any worming treatments have been given. · Diet the puppy has been fed until now. · If they have been microchipped. · The puppy’s exact date of birth. (or as near as possible)

-Veterinary Care Plan for your Puppy PUPPY’S AGENEED 6 Weeks Health Check, 1st Vaccination, Worm 8 Weeks Worm, 1st Vaccination (if not already done) 10 Weeks Health Check, 2nd Vaccination, Worm 12 Weeks Worm, 2nd Vaccination (if not already done) 4 Months Worm 5 Months Worm, Dental Examination (Checking for retained juveniles) 6 Months De-sexing operation, Worm 9 Months Worm 12 Months Worm 15 Months Health Check, Initial Adult Vaccination, Worm
+Veterinary Care Plan for your Puppy PUPPY’S AGENEED 6 Weeks Health Check, 1st Vaccination, Worm 8 Weeks Worm, 1st Vaccination (if not already done) 10 Weeks Health Check, 2nd Vaccination, Worm 12 Weeks Worm, 2nd Vaccination (if not already done) 4 Months Worm 5 Months Worm, Dental Examination (Checking for retained juveniles) 6 Months De-sexing operation, Worm 6.5 Months Initial Vaccination (first 3 year C3 Vaccination) 9 Months Worm 12 Months Worm 15 Months Worm 18 Months Health Check and Worm

 Vaccination: C3 - Distemper, Hepatitis and Parvovirus

 Puppies should receive full vaccination course at 6 and 10 weeks of age

 A C3 vaccine should be given at 6.5 Months of age.
 New research has shown that there is better protection against the disease with a vaccination at this age.

 Required at least once a year if visiting Boarding Facilities

 Generally not recommended for other dogs living solely in our region

 Occasionally recommended for animals that visit more densely populated areas or are regularly used for breeding or showing purposes.